opensearch-project/documentation-website/_getting-started/search-data.md

 ## Search methods

-Along with the traditional BM25 search described in this tutorial, OpenSearch supports a range of machine learning (ML)-powered search methods, including k-NN, semantic, multimodal, sparse, hybrid, and conversational search.
+Along with the traditional full-text search described in this tutorial, OpenSearch supports a range of machine learning (ML)-powered search methods, including k-NN, semantic, multimodal, sparse, hybrid, and conversational search.
 For information about all search methods, see [Search]({{site.url}}{{site.baseurl}}/search-plugins/).

 ## Next steps